-Empowering women is a key element to enhancing local economic development.
+In 2017, contributions totaling $7.5 million were made to help advance economic opportunities for women.
+Empowering women is a key element in enhancing local and international economic development.
 Investing in women helps support broad transformation in developing regions and contributes to a more equitable society.
-For example, it lowers infant mortality, improves health and nutrition, increases educational opportunities, enhances economic growth and food security and reduces poverty.
+For example, it helps to lower infant mortality, improve health and nutrition, increase educational opportunities, enhance economic growth and food security and reduce poverty.

-As ExxonMobil’s women’s economic opportunity initiative approaches its 13th year, our goal is to help women fulfill their economic potential and improve their well-being and that of their families and communities.
+Our goal is to help women fulfill their economic potential and improve their well-being and that of their families and communities.
 We invest in programs proven to provide women with skills and resources needed to increase their productivity and income.
-Our investments focus on three key program areas: supporting research to identify effective interventions, developing women farmers, entrepreneurs and business leaders, and improving women’s access to technology.
-From 2005 until year-end 2016, ExxonMobil has invested nearly $104 million in promoting economic opportunities for women, reaching tens of thousands of women in more than 90 countries.
+In addition to supporting research which identifies innovative and proven interventions to help women advance economically, our investments focus on developing women farmers, entrepreneurs and business leaders, identifying and certifying women-owned businesses and improving women’s access to technology.
+From 2005 through 2017, ExxonMobil invested nearly $111 million in promoting economic opportunities for women, reaching tens of thousands of women in more than 90 countries.